 If you decide to choose a city other than the one you’re living in, you need to keep in mind two things.
 First, you actually need to have physical presence in that city.
 If you don’t move to the city permanently, you need to spend a lot of time there, like the Airbnb founders did.
 Second, you need to focus your resources on that city alone.
 For instance, after moving to San Francisco, the Storefront team realized the only sane choice was to close their initial Minnesota market and focus only on San Francisco.

 In this article, I laid out the five areas in which starting from one city and focusing on a single vertical benefits you.
 These five areas are managing user expectations, adapting your language, onboarding your users, offering a great customer experience, and offering a great provider experience.

 Managing user expectations is easier when you focus on one city and one vertical, as people will more likely find what they are looking for.
-When you know who your uses are, you can speak to them using the language they understand.
+When you know who your users are, you can speak to them using the language they understand.
 As you often need to onboard your first users manually, it’s useful if they are in the same city than you.
 And finally, focusing on a single vertical helps you build the right kind of search and booking flow for your customers, and tailor the backend to fit the specific needs of your providers.